nebuly-ai/optimate/README.md

 ✅ [Speedster](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/speedster): Automatically apply the best set of SOTA optimization techniques to achieve the maximum inference speed-up on your hardware.

-✅ [Nos](https://github.com/nebuly-ai/nos): Automatically maximize the utilization of GPU resources in a Kubernetes cluster through real-time dynamic partitioning and elastic quotas - Effortless optimization at its finest!
+✅ [Nos](https://github.com/nebuly-ai/nos): Automatically maximize the utilization of GPU resources in a Kubernetes cluster through real-time dynamic partitioning and elastic quotas.

 ✅ [ChatLLaMA](https://github.com/nebuly-ai/nebullvm/tree/main/apps/accelerate/chatllama): Create hyper-personalized ChatGPT-like assistants using your custom data and the least amount of compute possible.